 In other words, if you feel the need to handle a book delicately, wearing gloves is only going to exacerbate the problem.

-Now, admittedly, there are times when wearing gloves can be appropriate.
+Now, yes: there are times when wearing gloves can be appropriate.
 We’re talking books with original artwork, metal bindings, books with coated photo paper.
 And, in some cases, there are tools such as page turners that may also be preferred over using one’s hands.
 But what appears to be over-caution in wearing gloves is a bit like over-correcting in grammar (“He gave the book to Dean and I”).
 Good intentions that create mistakes.

 Now that I’ve debunked the White Gloves Problem (if you still don’t believe me, visit the British Library’s page about it), the question is how this became a debate in the first place.
 It appears that the practice of handling books with white gloves gained a lot of ground in the last 20 years, but that it actually extends back into the 19th century.
 Baker and Silverman argue that the practice of using gloves for handling originated from photographers trying to prevent fingerprints from ending up on their negatives.
 Now, that makes sense.